How To Change ECR Passport To Non-ECR (2023)

 Semi-skilled individuals who seek emigration clearance directly from the Protectors of Emigrants (and not through Recruiting Agents) are required to produce the following documents in original for scrutiny and return:

-• Passport valid for a minimum period of six months with valid visa.
+• The passport should be valid for a minimum period of six months with a valid visa.

 • Employment Contract from foreign employer.